DeadlyArtist/MinecraftProgression/README.md

 *Lava and Void Fishing*: Some higher ranked fishing rods are now able to fish in lava, or even in the void.
 *Evergloom*: Added a new tier using a new block that only spawns in sculk.
 *Stellar Geode*: Added a new geode that only spawns in the end.
+*Trident Reserves Slot*: Throwing a trident with loyalty will reserve its slot in the most amazing way imaginable.

 ## License
 This mod is licensed under MIT license.